ryanadalal/SafePillDispenser/README.md

 # Pill Safety Device

+A device to ensure that pills are taken responsibily and safley

 ## Features
 - Fingerprint reader to ensure no unauthorized access
 - Timers and clocks prevent pills from being taken too early or too late
+- A buzzer to alert users if they miss a pill and provide audible feedback
 - Wifi connection to a custom website that allows managers to
   1. Calibrate the device
   2. Manually override the fingerprint sensor and timing locks